-The maxillary sinus is a pyramid-shaped paranasal sinus which drains into the middle meatus of the nose.
+The maxillary sinus is a paired pyramid-shaped paranasal sinus within maxillary bone which drains via maxillary ostium into infundibulum, then through hiatus semilunaris into the middle meatus of the nose.
 It is the largest of the paranasal sinuses.
-It is present at birth and it develops until around the age of 14 years.
+It is present at birth and it develops until a...

 Maxillary tori are analogous to mandibular tori, and are composed of densely mineralised bone usually devoid of medullary cavity.
 Unlike in the mandible, where they arise on the inner surface, when arising from the maxilla they may project both inwards (in which case they arise from the midline ...

 The McGill Thyroid Nodule Score (MTNS) is a scoring system developed to estimate the risk of malignancy of thyroid nodules.1

 The MTNS is based on 22 parameters:

 McRae line is a radiographic line drawn on a lateral skull radiograph or midsagittal section of CT or MRI, joining the basion and opisthion.

 Normal position of the tip of dens is 5mm below this line.
 If the tip of the dens migrates above this line it indicates the presence of basilar invaginati...